chr1sC0d1ng/supermaya-new/site/posts/telling-completing-business-stories.md

 ---
 title: "Telling powerful and compelling business stories"
 date: "2023-05-21"
-description: "Here is an example of excelling business storytelling from an event i recently attended"
+description: "A great example of storytelling from a D2C founder"

 tags:
   - "brand"